mmcollado/cis106/finalproject/deliverable3.md

  ## Every day tasks In Endeavour os:

+### Internet browsing

-* Internet browsing I have 2 browsers chromium and firefox.
+* I have 2 browsers chromium and firefox.
 Video in the description below explaining it

 ### Firefox
 ![Firefox Browser](Firefox-Browser.jpg)

 * The Firefox Browser is the only major browser backed by a not-for-profit that doesn’t sell your personal data to advertisers while helping you protect your personal information.
 Learn more about the Firefox Browsers and other products.

+* How to install it install aur helper in this case yay and open a terminal and ``` yay firefox``` Note: normally is install by default.

 ### Alternatives